pieterjanvc/mgs2amr/readme.txt

    * Minimum of 2 I files if no B file
    * Max 1 B file and 1 or more I files
  - sampleName: name for the different input files (can be blank)
- - relativeAbundance: relative abundance of the file in the final metagenmome.
+ - relativeAbundance: relative abundance of the file in the final metagenome.
     The sum of all must be 1.0
  - readFile: full path to the first read file (fastq.gz format)
  - readFile2: full path to the second read file (fastq.gz format)